-RISKOptimizer's GA Engine mimics Darwinian principles of natural selection by creating an environment where hundreds of possible solutions to a problem compete with one another, and only the "fittest" survive.
-As in biological evolution, each solution can pass along its good "genes" through "offspring" solutions so that the entire population of solutions will continue to evolve better solutions.
+RISKOptimizer's GA Engine mimics Darwinian principles of natural selection by creating an environment where hundreds of possible solutions to a problem compete with one another, and only the "fittest"

 The first genetic algorithms were developed in the early 1970s by John Holland at the University of Michigan.
 Holland was impressed by the ease in which biological systems could perform tasks that eluded even the most powerful super-computers.
 For example, animals can flawlessly recognize objects, understand and translate sounds, and generally navigate through a dynamic environment almost instantaneously.
 Holland's idea was to try to replicate the ideas of genetic inheritance and survival pressure to solve complicated computational problems.